sbohljop/portfolio/critiquebydesign.md

 ![Sketch](https://user-images.githubusercontent.com/117240476/202293926-70a8f9b0-67c9-4b83-bc18-af0e3edeb9bf.jpg)

 ## Test a solution
+After creating a sketch of the proposed visualization, I tested my proposal with a student with a background in numbers and an adult who didn't know about managing and plotting data.
+The questionary I used to collect the data is the following:

-- What is the graph about?
+1. What is the graph about?

-- Can you describe to me what is it telling you?
+2. Can you describe to me what is it telling you?

-- Is there something that impacts you?
+3. Is there something that impacts you?

-- Is there anything you find confusing or hard to understand?
+4. Is there anything you find confusing or hard to understand?

-- Who do you think is the intended audience for this?
+5. Who do you think is the intended audience for this?

-- Is there anything you would change or do differently?
+6. Is there anything you would change or do differently?

+The answers I collected from the questionary are the following:

+Student, mid 30's

+1. The graph shows the goals per country, though i am wondering if its the average number of goals?
+2. The graph tells me NZ,KP,BR and JP have the highest number of goals out of all countries.
+3. I like the focus given to the first 4 countries and that a vivid color is used to emphasize on its importance, since the rest of the countries have a gray color.
+4. I find it hard to understand how was the number of goals per country calculated.
+5. The audience for this graph are soccer fans who might be curious of goals per country taking into account the timeframe.
+6. Something that might be tried is a bubble chart or some graph of the sorts that shows the changes per year.

+Adult, mid 30's

+1. The graph shows the best four countries in women's soccer scoring goals when playing at home.
+2. The graph tells me that the highest scores per match in countries playing women's soccer are NZ, KP, BR, and JP.
+3. I am impressed with the difference in goals scored between the top two and the rest.
+But I should have been interested in comparing them with the rest of the countries.
+4. I need help understanding the acronyms of the countries.
+5. The audience is soccer fans interested in knowing the best or best attackers in women's soccer international matches per country.
+6. I would only group the data in some of the years because it can be that there are countries that are getting better at soccer.

+After reading the responses, I had new changes, including the graph.
+Sometimes the first approach to the graph could be better.
+The first thing I changed is that instead of a bar chart, I chose a scatter plot that compared two variables: games played and goals scored.
+Each point represents a country.
+The graph shows the relationship of goals to games played, in a sense that you can identify which teams are the ones that play more and have high total scores, the ones that score a lot but don't play that often, the ones that play a lot but don't have high scores and finally the ones that don't score and don't play too much.
+Eventually, the graph will filter between the dates the user wants to compare, allowing them to find the best or most famous teams at specific times in history.

 ## Build your solution